rx-angular/rx-angular/libs/cdk/coalescing/docs/Readme.md

 To have more fine-grained control over the duration of coalescing an optional parameter `durationSelector` is provided.
 `durationSelector` is of type `Observable<unknown>` and the first emission of it terminates the coalescing duration.

-You could pass e.g. `interval(100)` as `durationSelector` to use a `setInterval` as duration period.
+You could pass e.g. `interval(0)` as `durationSelector` to use a `setInterval` as duration period.

 See the diagram for details:
 ![coalesceWith - macro taks duration selector](https://github.com/rx-angular/rx-angular/blob/master/libs/cdk/coalescing/docs/images/rx-angular-cdk-coalescing_duration-selector-micro-task-flames.png)

+> **💡 Pro Tip**
-Even a longer duration based on milliseconds e.g. `interval(500)` can be used as duration.
+> Even a longer duration based on milliseconds e.g. `interval(500)` can be used as duration.
+>

-For more information on the different scheduling options you could have a look at the different scheduling API's like `queueMicroTask`, `requestAnimationFrame`, `setTimeout`, `postMessage` or `requestIdleCallback`.
+> For more information on the different scheduling options you could have a look at the different scheduling API's like
+> `queueMicroTask`, `requestAnimationFrame`, `setTimeout`, `postMessage` or `requestIdleCallback`.

+A real life example where `coalesceWith` comes in handy is runnning manual change detection with `ChangeDetectorRef#detectChanges()`.
+The below diagram display the cycle of updates, coalescing and rendering of values in a component.

 ![coalesceWith - one component](https://github.com/rx-angular/rx-angular/blob/master/libs/cdk/coalescing/docs/images/rx-angular-cdk-coalescing__coalesceWith-on-component.png)